-Are you scared of manifesting bad things; maybe a fear of failure or a fear of loss, or maybe even a fear of getting sick?
-You need to understands how powerful your thoughts are and get them aligned with what you really want to manifest in life.
+Are you scared that your fearful thoughts are manifesting bad things into your life?
+Maybe a fear of failure or a fear of loss, or maybe even a fear of getting sick?

 Table of Contents